andrew2020wit/foreign-reader/README.md

 It provides integration with translation.

-It can be integrated with outer dictionary (like GoldenDict) via auto-coping to clipboard.

 It has a built-in dictionary viewer, which support json-format dictionaries.
 Some tools and dictionary was created to support json-format dictionaries.

-It has a functionality for memory-cards like Anki-card.
-You can easily create memory-cards (by one click) from dictionary-examples.

 ### Dictionary functionality